 In September 1998, Lola and I both leave the UK for Belgium.
 Why not, I can always go back if it doesn’t work out.
 I’ll see how it goes.
 On the 22nd of September 1998, Samira Adamu is murdered by the two policemen charged with her forced deportation.
 A third films everything.

-See the pictures of wipcoop sessions 22.10.17 @ Rataplan Antwerpen
+Check out the pictures of wipcoop sessions @ Rataplan Antwerpen & @Victoria Deluxe Gent

 Migrating Dialogues #1 Inheriting the Empire